brokedba/ollama-lab/quantization.md

 K qants were Introduced in llama.cpp PR [#1684](https://github.com/ggerganov/llama.cpp/pull/1684).
 - It uses different bit widths depending on the chosen quant method.
 - Bits allocated more intelligently compared to legacy/interger quants.
-- `Q4_K` The [weights](https://github.com/ggerganov/llama.cpp/pull/1684) superblocks of 8 blocks of 32 weights: with each block having one scaling factor based on the largest weight value
+- `Q4_K` The [weights](https://github.com/ggerganov/llama.cpp/pull/1684) superblocks of 8 blocks of 32 weights: with each block having one scaling factor based on the max weight value
+- 1 scaling factor per block and an extra scaling factor per superblock:for outliers
 - Supports different quantization types and sizes, offering lower quantization error.
 - the most important weights are quantized to a higher-precision data type, while the rest are assigned to a lower-precision type.
    -  For example, the q2_k quant method converts the largest weights to 4-bit integers and the remaining weights to 2-bit.